davidawodiran/NETWORKWALKS-DAVID-B083-WK1-PMX-WINDOWS10-VIRTUALBOX-SETUP/README.md

-**Tip:** If Microsoft shows the Media Creation Tool instead of a direct ISO link, open the page in Chrome, press F12, enable responsive/mobile view, refresh — and a direct ISO download option should appear.
+**Tip:** If Microsoft shows the Media Creation Tool instead of a direct ISO link, open the page in Chrome, press F12, enable responsive/mobile view, refresh, and a direct ISO download option should appear.

 ---